 Zika Virus: Information and Resources

-AMCHP is closely monitoring news and information related to the Zika virus disease.
-Resources, links and information about developments in the current outbreak, including prevention, symptoms, treatment, and materials pregnant women will be shared below.
+AMCHP is closely monitoring news and information related to the Zika virus.
+Resources, links and information about developments, including prevention, symptoms, treatment, and materials pregnant women will be shared below.

 Infographics about Zika